 Earlier this month, we reported on the Yemeni-American bodega strike that saw thousands of NYC deli owners and workers shut down their businesses for a day of prayer and protest.
 Now, following last week's nationwide Immigration and Customs Enforcement raids, in which more than 600 people across 11 states were arrested, reports are emerging that numerous Washington, DC-based restaurants are preparing for a "Day Without Immigrants" strike to take place this Thursday.

-The strike would be part of a movement that appears to be spreading across the US, and may culminate in a nationwide strike planned for April 28, organized by a group called A Day Without Immigrants.
-The strikes call on Latinos and immigrants to stay home from work in protest of President Trump's increasingly polarizing stance on immigrants.
+The strike would be part of a movement that appears to be spreading across the US, and may culminate in a nationwide strike planned for April 28, organised by a group called A Day Without Immigrants.
+The strikes call on Latinos and immigrants to stay home from work in protest of President Trump's increasingly polarising stance on immigrants.

 Alfredo Solis, the chef and owner of El Sol Restaurante and Mezcalero Cocina Mexicana in Washington, DC, told MUNCHIES that he strongly believes in the strike and hopes his staff takes part.
 "I told my staff that I would pay them even if they go to the strike on Thursday," he said.